swagger-api/swaggerhub-maven-plugin/README.md

 # swaggerhub-maven-plugin
-A maven plugin to download/upload [OpenAPI/Swagger](https://swagger.io/specification/) definitions from/to [SwaggerHub](https:\\swaggerhub.com).

-## Introduction
-The purpose of this plugin is to access Swagger/OpenAPI definitions hosted on SwaggerHub as part of a maven build process, primarily to integrate with other OpenAPI/Swagger maven tooling.
+A simple maven plugin to access [SwaggerHub](https:\\swaggerhub.com) hosting of [OpenAPI/Swagger](https://swagger.io/specification/) as part of a maven build process, primarily to integrate with other OpenAPI/Swagger maven tooling.

+## Features
+* download/upload API definitions from/to SwaggerHub.
+* supports `json` and `yaml` format for API definitions.
+* authenticate with API key for restricted operations (e.g downloading a private API definition).
+* connects to SwaggerHub cloud by default or local SwaggerHub instance through optional configuration.

 The pattern of usage is likely to depend on whether a [code first or design first](https://swaggerhub.com/blog/api-design/design-first-or-code-first-api-development/) approach is followed.

-### Example use cases
+## Example use cases

-#### Code First
+### Code First
-1. Code API.
+1. Code API implementation.
-2. Automatically generate API definition from implementation, e.g. via annotations and [swagger-core] (https://github.com/swagger-api/swagger-core), or [JAX-RS Analyzer](https://github.com/sdaschner/jaxrs-analyzer-maven-plugin/).
+2. Automatically generate API definition from implementation, e.g. via annotations from [swagger-core](https://github.com/swagger-api/swagger-core), or [JAX-RS Analyzer](https://github.com/sdaschner/jaxrs-analyzer-maven-plugin/).
 3. Upload generated API definition to SwaggerHub with swaggerhub-maven-plugin.

-#### Design First
+### Design First
 1. Write API definition (e.g. in Swagger Editor or SwaggerHub).
-2. Download API definition with swaggerhub-maven-plugins.
+2. Download API definition with swaggerhub-maven-plugin.
 3. Pass API definition to [swagger-codegen-maven-plugin](https://github.com/swagger-api/swagger-codegen/tree/master/modules/swagger-codegen-maven-plugin) to generate API client and resource classes.

-## Features
-* download API definitions from SwaggerHub.
-* upload API definitions to SwaggerHub.
-* supports `json` and `yaml` format for API definitions.
-* authenticate with API key for restricted operations (e.g downloading a private API definition).
-* connects to SwaggerHub cloud by default or local SwaggerHub instance through optional configuration.

 ## Goals
 ### download